Adastra

 In the Cannabis Portfolio page I mention macro factors to consider like inflation, and consumers switching to cheaper substitutes and white label brands.
 Many companies might see sales decrease with inflation impacting consumer behavior.
 Curaleaf’s vertically integrated business model, with retail dispensaries, distribution, cultivation and processing, and owned brands, sets it up for success during challenging market conditions.
 The ecosystem is backed by economies of scale.
 The competition, mostly smaller businesses, lack these strengths and many are likely going to fail.

 In the INVESTING category’s Cannabis Investing 1: Investment Opportunity of the Century? article, I estimate that the US cannabis market will grow from current US$30 billion to US$50 billion or more in 2025.
-Given the growth prospects for the cannabis market, the revenues forecasted in the tables above can be achieved if Curaleaf continues to grow with only a third of the Quarter over Quarter revenue growth they have delivered in the decade starting Q1 2020.
+Given the growth prospects for the cannabis market, the revenues forecasted in the tables above can be achieved if Curaleaf continues to grow with only half of the Quarter over Quarter revenue growth they have delivered in the decade starting Q1 2020.
 The revenue projections seem conservative and achievable through a combination of organic growth and growth through acquisitions.
 Should there be a bull market in the future years, with bull market valuations, the market price and share prices projected are achievable.

 While the long term prospects for the cannabis sector are bright, in the short term there is a risk that the sector will remain out of favor and that valuations can remain low or even deteriorate further.
 It is important to model out Bear market scenarios based on Bear Market PS valuations (Koala Bear 2 PS, Panda Bear 1 PS, Polar Bear 0.5 PS).
 These Bear Market Scenarios are presented in the table below.